enso-org/tutorial_trams/README.md

 - Clean and filter the data.
 - Visualize the data in tables and maps.

+## Prerequisites

+It is recommended that you follow the [Enso 101](https://github.com/enso_org/tutorial_101) tutorial before attempting this example.

 ## Using these project files

 - Install Enso and put the binary in your PATH.
 - Clone this directory to `~/.enso`.
 - Call Enso with `--project tutorial_trams`.

+## Next steps

+If you have any questions about the tutorials or using Enso, join us in the [Enso Discord](https://discord.gg/enso).